Skip to main content

 Universal Credit if you have a health condition or disability

-Universal Credit can support you if you have a health condition, disability or terminal illness which stops you from working or limits the amount of work you can do.
+Universal Credit can support you if you are nearing the end of life, have a health condition or disability which stops you from working or limits the amount of work you can do.

 If you have a health condition or disability

 As part of your claim for this benefit, or a review of an existing claim, you may need to go to a face-to-face health assessment.
 Read how to safely go to a face-to-face health assessment.
-You will not need to do this if you have a terminal illness
+You will not need to do this if you are nearing the end of life.

 If you are ill or have a disability, you must tell Universal Credit as soon as you make your claim or as soon as the illness or disability occurs.
 This will help Universal Credit to provide you with the help and support you need.